LfE Database

 005 Fuel Cycle Facility Over pressurisation of domestic water supply resulting in multiple facility leaks Moderator Unknown Human Error Isolation activities in a different facility knocked onto main facility Many creative ways that water can leak from systems Operations Water, leak, over pressurisation

-006 Storage/ Waste/ Repository Non-conservative assumption about concentration of product solution entering steam condensate isolation unit Concentration/ Density Unit taken out of service & will not be operated until issue has been resolved Incorrect assumption Lack of understanding of process None given - but presume lessons regarding a full understanding of the process Operations Response, steam, dissolver
+006 Storage/ Waste/ Repository Non-conservative assumption about concentration of product solution entering steam condensate isolation unit Concentration/ Density Unit taken out of service & will not be operated until issue has been resolved Incorrect Assumption Lack of understanding of process None given - but presume lessons regarding a full understanding of the process Operations Response, steam, dissolver

-007 Storage/ Waste/ Repository Erroneous storage of contaminated exhaust pipes without spacing requirement Mass, Spacing Erroneous items were removed and compliantly stored in a separate storage area Human Error Lack of understanding of requirements None given - but presume lessons for training Decommissioning Spacing ; contamination
+007 Storage/ Waste/ Repository Erroneous storage of contaminated exhaust pipes without spacing requirement Mass, Spacing Erroneous items were removed and compliantly stored in a separate storage area Human Error Lack of understanding of requirements None given - but presume lessons for training Decommissioning Spacing, contamination

-008 Storage/ Waste/ Repository Erroneous opening of transport container in a CSI array Transport None required as operation already completed - discovered during final moves Human Error Believed to be the right course of action on shielding grounds None given Operations Transport container, array, shielding
+008 Storage/ Waste/ Repository Erroneous opening of transport container in a CSI array Other None required as operation already completed - discovered during final moves Human Error Believed to be the right course of action on shielding grounds None given Operations Transport container, array, shielding

 009 Fuel Cycle Facility Simultaneous loading of drop box with twice the permitted amount of material Mass Transferred material back to original location Human Error Simultaneous moves by two independent organisations None given Operations Mass, Drop Box, Simultaneous